Christina Mahzamani, 32, of Brandon, passed away March 11, 2014.

 When it came time to travel or take a vacation, Christina used her scheduling expertise to make sure everyone and everything was ready to go.
 That also meant that she made certain no single person was overworked in putting the trip together.
 Christina had a knack for making sure that everyone who was involved had their specific tasks and that those tasks were completed.
 Favorite vacations included New York, New York and Blue Ridge, North Carolina.

 Christina was a lover of animals and cherished her pets.
-One of Christina's favorites was Her childhood pet Sheena, a Great Dane.
-Her family was rounded out by her dogs, cats, birds, ferretts, chinchillas, horses, cows, pigs, goats, mice, rats, lizards, boa constrictor.
+One of Christina's favorites was her childhood pet Sheena, a Great Dane.
+Her family was rounded out by her dogs, cats, birds, ferrets, chinchillas, horses, cows, pigs, goats, mice, rats, lizards, boa constrictor.

 Christina passed away on March 11, 2014 at Valrico, Florida.
 Services were held at Stowers Funeral Home.
 Christina was laid to rest in Hillsboro Memorial Gardens.